dsanchezp18/econ899/notebooks/notes.md

     - Problem about patent counts.
 Should see if I fixed it in the beginning, but if not, say that in the short term, patent renewal is not an issue.
 In future research, better microdata could be used.
     - IPC sections to brooad, must be more specific, but lose power
     - should consider section A more specifically, survey data.
+    - While effects on employment are of interest, they are difficult to measure because of the effects of the SRED amendments, which typically have a direct effect on the dollar amount of expenditures that can be claimed as credits.